 Kirra Hill Community Centre

 Given the vastness of Gold Coast’s sun-drenched coastline, finding an affordable close-to-the-beach wedding venue (that isn’t a surf club) is surprisingly tough.
 Enter Kirra Hill Community Centre, a council-owned and operated hall that’s a sandy-footed stroll up the hill from Kirra Beach.
-For a reasonable fee you’ll have exclusive access to the Great Hall and a vast lawned area with sweeping views from Snapper Rocks to Surfers Paradise.
-Accommodating up to 90 guests and with a classic schoolhouse feel, this is another versatile venue which allows for an entirely DIY experience.
-From caterers to food trucks, styling, to bring-your-own bar (um hello?!
-There’s oodles to be saved when not paying bar prices), you can spend as little or as much as you like to create the perfect vibe for your relaxed celebrations.
+For a reasonable fee, you’ll have exclusive access to the Great Hall and lawn area with sweeping views from Snapper Rocks to Surfers Paradise.
+Accommodating up to 90 guests and with a classic schoolhouse feel, this is another versatile venue that allows for an entirely DIY experience.
+From caterers to food trucks, styling, to bring-your-own bar (there’s oodles to be saved when you’re not paying bar prices), you can spend as little or as much as you like to create the perfect vibe for your relaxed celebrations.

-Okay, we hear ya.
-This is not actually a destination, but that’s what makes it so spesh.
-By building your big day around a wedding reception under a tipi (try Gold Coast Tipis or Tipi Luxe), allows versatility that you never thought possible.
-Think outside the box to create a one-of-a-kind evening; whether your inspiration be whimsical romance or boho luxe, this is a bespoke build-your-own event where you can engage your caterers of choice, bring in the booze (don’t forget a hunky bartender), band or DJ, and go nuts with the styling, lighting, and adornments.
-Perhaps you already have somewhere in mind to pitch a fancy canvas tent or three, if not, these well-versed suppliers have a list of scouted locations to consider.
-Whatever you choose, this is what wedding dreams are made of.
+Okay, so this is not actually a destination, but that’s what makes it so special.
+Building your big day around a wedding reception under a tipi (try Gold Coast Tipis or Maka Tipi) allows versatility that you never thought possible.
+Think outside the box to create a one-of-a-kind evening; whether your inspiration is whimsical romance or modern bohemian, this is a bespoke build-your-own event where you can engage your caterers of choice, bring in the booze, band or DJ, and go wild with the styling, lighting and adornments.